 Here are some reasons why you should create a LinkedIn Newsletter

-• Helps you reach a wider audience because your newsletters reach is not limited to your ad targeting or other tailored audience methods.
+- Helps you reach a wider audience because your newsletter’s reach is not limited to your ad targeting or other tailored audience methods.
 That’s because anyone who has a connection to your followers can see your LinkedIn newsletter, whether or not you think they are part of your target audience.
-You never know what opportunities can develop through these chants and counters.
+You never know what opportunities can develop through these chance encounters.

-• Increases user engagement Because you give people an opportunity to discuss your content.
-While this also works with LinkedIn blogs, the added bonus here is that people may have to go off of LinkedIn to learn all the important details.
+- Increases user engagement because you give people an opportunity to discuss your content.
+While this also works with LinkedIn articles, the added bonus here is that people may have to go off of LinkedIn to learn all the important details.
 At the same time, they may share the newsletter link or comment on a featured story.

-• Promotes brand awareness by providing value in a way that isn’t salesy. a lot of people appreciate your letting them maximize their time.
+- Promotes brand awareness by providing value in a way that isn’t salesy.
+A lot of people will appreciate that you respect their time.

-• Boosts lead generation.
-As people navigate to your website, don’t have the opportunity to provide personal information.
+- Boosts lead generation.
+As people navigate to your website, they have the opportunity to provide personal information.
 Sometimes this is because they want to talk to sales, but in other situations, they might be responding to a lead magnet.
 Either way, you win.

 How to Create a LinkedIn Newsletter